garrandall/popular-music-data/tracks/look-what-they-ve-done-to-my-song-ma-ray-charles.md

 Now listen if you please

-Wish I could find a good book, i'd like to live in the thing now Wish I could find a good book, now, hey hey hey
+Wish I could find a good book, I'd like to live in the thing now Wish I could find a good book, now, hey hey hey
 If I could find a real good book, you know i
 I'd never have to come out and look